RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

 ```
 4. Create a job to restore the DB Server.
 The job has two steps, first the `initContainer` copies the backup from
 the blob container to the azure file share then the backup will be restored into the database server created in the first step.
+(⚠️The container image must contain the [`psql`](https://www.postgresql.org/docs/current/app-psql.html) with the postgres
+version specified in step 1).
 ```yaml
 apiVersion: batch/v1
 kind: Job